El Rushball and the Excellence in Broadcasting Network, serving humanity.

 Here's the question.

-And it shows that while in fact Democrats got significantly more money from him, 2.8 million, Democrats collected as much as one and a half million from his lobbying efforts.
+And it shows that while, in fact, Democrats got significantly more money from him, 2.8 million, Democrats collected as much as $1.5 million from his lobbying efforts.

-And Melody Sloan, she's executive director of Citizens for Responsibility and Ethics in Washington.
+And Melanie Sloan, she's executive director of Citizens for Responsibility and Ethics in Washington.

 She's also a former aide to Senator Schumer and Representative Conyers.